Visitor Information

 7) To preserve our peaceful atmosphere we ask visitors to:

-– turn cell phones off before entering the garden.
+– mute volume of cell phones before entering the garden.

 – please use quiet “indoor” voices.